andy-maier/pytest-easy-server/README.rst

 Overview
 --------

-The pytest-tars package ("tars" = testing against real servers) is a `pytest`_ plugin that provides support for defining information about servers in a *server definition file* and using that information via a pytest fixture in pytest test functions, so that the test functions are called for some or all of the servers that are specified.
+The pytest-tars package ("tars" = testing against real servers) is a `Pytest`_ plugin that provides support for defining information about how to access servers (including a flexible user-defined part) in a *server definition file* and a `Pytest fixture`_ named `server_definition`_ so that a Pytest testcase using that fixture can test against a server or group of servers defined in that file.

 The server definition file is in YAML format and allows defining servers, grouping them into server groups, and defining a default server or group.